 When it comes to online reviews, a high star rating isn’t enough to set your business apart from the competition.
 Without written reviews, a star rating (no matter how high) falls flat.
 The average consumer spends 13 minutes and 45 seconds reading through reviews and review responses before making a decision.
 The right review response from your business can make a 5-star review even more powerful and minimize the damage of a negative one.
-Learn how to respond to positive reviews to further establish your business’s credibility.

 What makes a good review?